Organometallic/Inorganic Synthesis and Transition Metal Catalysis in Organic Synthesis

 (Research Description PDF)

-Developing sustainable and environmentally friendly approaches to products is one of the major challenges facing chemists.
+Finding sustainable and environmentally friendly approaches to products is one of the major challenges facing chemists.
 Some important developing methodologies for producing target compounds in fewer steps with less waste are catalyzed multicomponent coupling reactions, which allow access to structurally complex compounds in a single step.

 In one project, our group is developing titanium-catalyzed multicomponent coupling procedures to make nitrogen-based heterocycles either in a single pot or in a single step.
 Titanium catalysis is advantageous in that the metal is both abundant and nontoxic.